 In fairness, authorities have banned illegal wells in Siem Reap and embarked on large infrastructure projects across both cities, but while new normal social distancing and COVID-19 exists, the honeypots remain largely empty.

-Riel-ising changing demand
+Riel-ising changing demand in niche tourism

 A report by the World Bank (WB) in 2020 said that sustainability in the Kingdom’s tourist sector means not only developing its sites but expanding visitor options.